 Program and Philosophy

-Athletics are a vital part of the total curriculum at St. Paul's.
+Athletics are a vital part of the St. Paul's experience.
 As an extension of the academic classroom and traditional school day, valuable lessons are learned through athletic participation.
 The objective is to foster an environment where young people reach their full intellectual, emotional, and physical potential.

-Teaching faculty coach students in eleven interscholastic sports at the varsity, junior varsity, fresh/soph, and middle school levels.
+Teaching faculty coach students in 14 interscholastic sports at the varsity, junior varsity, fresh/soph, and Middle School levels.
 St. Paul's discourages boys from specializing in one particular sport, instead encouraging them to vary their athletic experiences.
 The principles of participation, excellence, discipline, loyalty, self-confidence, dealing with success and failure, respect for authority, and getting along with others are emphasized.

 Teams representing St. Paul's on the sub-varsity levels emphasize participation, the development of fundamental skills necessary to the sport, teamwork, and team spirit.
 Working within that framework, the winning of contests is a desirable goal.
-Coaches make an effort to coach and play all boys so each player feels they are an integral part of the team.
+Coaches make an effort to coach and play all boys so each player feels that he is an integral part of the team.

-You can reach the Athletics Office by calling 410-821-3039 or e-mailing Athletic Director Paul Bernstorf.
+You can reach the Athletics Office by calling 410-821-3039 or e-mailing Athletic Director Paul Bernstorf at firstname.lastname@example.org.